What's it like for students at WGU?

 Jump to career:

 The average annual salary for data scientists is $118,000.
-This is well above the national average salary in the U.S. which is $56,000, making it a great IT career.
+This is well above the national average salary in the U.S., which is $56,000, making it a great IT career.
 Entry-level salaries are around $69,000 per year, with the top 10% earning more than $183,000 per year.
 The education you have, the company you work for, and your prior experience will largely dictate how much money you can make as a data scientist.

-Job potential for data scientists is expected to grow 16% in the next ten years, which is 10% faster than the national average for job growth.
+Job potential for data scientists is expected to grow 16% in the next ten years, which is three times faster than the national average for job growth.
 This means that positions will be plentiful and workers with the right education can expect many job opportunities.
 Data science is an exciting and ever-changing field that has lots of potential for those interested.

 job growth by 2028

 Data engineer is another popular data career track.
-Like data scientists, data engineers need to be proficient in computer languages, but data engineering more strongly focuses on building and maintaining the architecture and databases upon which expansive data-processing systems are built and housed.
+Like data scientists, data engineers need to be proficient in computer languages, but data engineering focuses more strongly on building and maintaining the architecture and databases upon which expansive data-processing systems are built and housed.
 Data engineers build and test databases to ensure all processing systems are working properly.
 They focus on the mechanical function of systems and processes to ensure everything will work well.

 Data engineers can make an average of $102,000 per year, with entry-level engineers earning around $72,000 per year, and the top 10% earning more than $158,000 per year.
 In the field of data engineering, your education and experience will play a huge role in your pay.
 The company and city where you work will also largely influence your salary.